Antoine de la Mothe Cadillac: Le Détroit (1701–1710)

+Painting depicting Cadillac receiving letters patent from representatives of King Louis XIV of France by Fernand Le Quesne.

-On July 24, 1701, Antoine de La Mothe-Cadillac founded Fort Pontchartrain and the parish of Sainte-Anne on the straits ("le détroit " in French).
+On July 24, 1701, Cadillac founded Fort Pontchartrain du Détroit and the parish of Sainte-Anne on the straits ("le détroit " in French).
 He was helped by Alphonse de Tonti.
-Their wives joined them in October.
-In 1702, Cadillac went back to Quebec to request the monopoly of all fur-trading activities and the transfer to his authority of the American tribes in the area of the straits.
+In 1702, Cadillac returned to Quebec to request the monopoly of all fur-trading activities and the transfer to his authority of the Native American tribes in the area of the straits.
 He became a shareholder in the "Company of the Colony."
 After return to the straits, he helped in welcoming and settling the native tribes formerly installed at Michillimakinac.

-A fire devastated Fort Pontchartrain in 1703.
-This disaster destroyed all the registers and records.
+A fire devastated Fort Pontchartrain in 1703, destroying all the registers and records.
 Cadillac was recalled to Quebec in 1704 to face charges of trafficking in alcohol and furs.
 Although he was imprisoned as a preventive measure for a few months, his name was cleared in 1705.
 The king guaranteed him all his titles and granted him the fur-trading monopoly he sought.
-Two years later, Cadillac was charged with multiple counts of abuse of authority; Pontchartrain appointed a representative, Daigremont, to investigate.
-He formulated an indictment against Cadillac in 1708.
+Two years later, Cadillac was charged with multiple counts of abuse of authority; Pontchartrain appointed a representative, Daigremont, to investigate, who formulated an indictment against Cadillac in 1708.

 In 1709, the troops stationed on the straits were given the order to return to Montreal.
 In 1710, the king named Cadillac governor of La Louisiane, the expansive Louisiana (New France) territory, and ordered him to take up his duties immediately, traveling via the Mississippi River.
+Cadillac did not obey.
+He drew up a general inventory of the straits and then in 1711 boarded a ship with his family, bound for France.
+In 1712 in Paris, he convinced the Toulouse-born financier Antoine Crozat to invest in Louisiana.